PriyaDevNow/The-Cobalt-Building-London/README.md

 ## Testing

 - I had planned for this site to be accessible and legible on all screen sizes.

-I extensively used Chrome Dev Tools to test, tweak and debug throughout the build phase.
+- I extensively used Chrome Dev Tools to test, tweak and debug throughout the build phase.
+Testing was also done on desktop, laptop, iPhone and Android mobile devices.

 The results of feature testing are as follows: